Mac Fixes

 3. Boot into safe mode

-1. Restart your Mac by clicking the Apple menu
+1. Shut down your Mac by clicking the Apple logo then selecting Shut Down

 3. Select your startup disk

-4. Press and hold the Shift key and simultaneously click on Continue in Safe Mode.
+4. Press and hold the Shift key, then click on Continue in Safe Mode.

 1. Restart your Mac via the Apple menu

-2. Press and hold the Shift key until you see the Apple logo appear on the screen.
+2. Press and hold the Shift key until the Apple logo appears on the screen

 If you’re unsure about what type of Mac you have, check out Apple’s guide to find out.